Food Processing & Trade

 • Mass balance: Processing losses and byproducts are explicitly tracked

-• Unit conversion: Conversion from dry matter (DM) to fresh weight as consumed
+• Unit conversion: Conversion from dry matter (DM) to commercial commodity weight as traded/consumed (per-crop policy declared in data/curated/crop_moisture_content.csv)

 Processing is represented in the model as PyPSA multi-output links with crop buses as inputs and multiple food buses as outputs.
 Each pathway creates one link per country, with efficiencies adjusted for food loss and waste factors.